 Almost two years after Laura was diagnosed, tears flowed once again as the city of Atlanta was getting ready to host the 26th Summer Olympic Games.
 When the organizers for the Olympics heard about Laura’s story, they recognized that she had faced the ultimate personal challenge and had won.
 Because it was clear that her victory over cancer was as great as anything that would be achieved on the athletic field, she was given the honor of carrying the Olympic Torch.

 On July 19th, 1996, friends and family joined an enthusiastic crowd of 50,000 people who lined the streets of Atlanta to cheer the Olympic torch relay as it passed by on the way to the opening ceremonies.
 Whether they knew it or not, they were cheering for Laura too as she hoisted the Olympic Flame-a symbol that reflected her own personal accomplishment.
 In fact, if you look closely, you can see the gold medal in her eyes.

 While adversity didn’t actually teach me how to sell, it did inspire me to complete my dream, which you are now holding in your hands.
-Question Based Selling is the result of many years of extensive research, coupled with some good old-fashioned trial and error.
-As a sales methodology, QBS has already endured the test of time, and it has also proven itself under pressure.
+The original Secrets of Question Based Selling and this updated version is the result of many years of extensive research, coupled with some good old-fashioned trial and error.
+As a sales methodology, QBS has already endured the test of time, and it has also proven itself in many different industries.

 My sincere hope is that this book will inspire you as much as it has me and the many others whom I have had the opportunity to instruct.
 Life is short, and success is definitely within reach.
 May your own experiences in sales, and in life, build on the premise that faith, commitment, and hard work will always persevere.
 Always!